alexhernandezgarcia/gflownet/README.md

 ## Main Components of the GFlowNet Library

-The GFlowNet library comprises four core componentsi: environment, proxy, policy models (forward and backward), and GFlowNet agent.
+The GFlowNet library comprises four core components: environment, proxy, policy models (forward and backward), and GFlowNet agent.

 ### Environment

-The Environment is the main and most important component of the GFlowNet Library.
-To illustrate this, consider a simple environment currently implemented in the library: the Scrabble environment.
+The environment defines the state space $\mathcal{S}$ and action space $\mathbb{A} of a particular problem, for example the Tetris task.
+To illustrate the environment, let's consider an even simpler environment currently implemented in the library: the [Scrabble](https://en.wikipedia.org/wiki/Scrabble) environment, inspired by the popular board game.

-The Scrabble environment simulates a simple letter arrangement game where sequences are constructed by adding one letter at a time, up to a maximum sequence length (in our case 7).
-Each environment has State Representations and Actions.
-For instance, in the Scrabble enviroment, Each `State` is a list of indices corresponding to letters.
-These indices start from 1 and are padded with index 0 to denote unused slots up to the maximum length.
-For example, if our sequence length is 7, and our constructed word is `Alex`, it would be represented as `[1, 11, 4, 23, 0, 0, 0]`.
-The library includes helper functions that automatically format and convert states to and from a human-readable format.
+The Scrabble environment simulates a simple letter arrangement game where words are constructed by adding one letter at a time, up to a maximum sequence length (typically 7).
+Therefore, the action space is the set of all English letters plus a special end-of-sequence (EOS) action; and the state space is the set of all possible words with up to 7 letters.
+We can represent each `state` as a list of indices corresponding to the letters, padded with zeroes to the maximum length.
+For example, the state for the word "CAT" would be represented as `[3, 1, 20, 0, 0, 0, 0]`.
+Actions in the Scrabble environment are single-element tuples containing the index of the letter, plus the end-of-sequence (EOS) action `(-1,)`.

-``Actions`` in the Scrabble environment are single-element tuples containing the index of the letter to be added to the sequence.
-For instance, the end of the sequence (EOS) action is denoted by (-1,).
-The tuple format allows us to represent more than single action, because certain enviroments could have multiple actions.

-In the library, we make it easy adding new enviroments for your own task.
-In the documentation, we show how to do this seamlessly.
-You can also watch a live coding tutorial on how to add your custom enviroment [here](https://www.youtube.com/watch?v=tMVJnzFqa6w&t=5h22m35s)
+Using the gflownet library for a new task will typically require implementing your own environment.
+The library is particularly designed to make such extensions as easy as possible.
+In the documentation, we show how to do it step by step.
+You can also watch [this live-coding tutorial](https://www.youtube.com/watch?v=tMVJnzFqa6w&t=5h22m35s) on how to code the Scrabble environment.

 ### Proxy